Skip to main content

 Why I picked Microsoft Dynamics 365 Finance: I selected Microsoft Dynamics 365 Finance for two main reasons.
 The first is its business intelligence insights, which enable accounting data to inform managerial decisions in real-time.
 The second is pure value: At $180 per month per user, it’s priced quite reasonably (particularly for small teams).

-Standout features include AI-driven business intelligence (BI) insights.
+Features include AI-driven business intelligence (BI) insights.
 These features provide important insights into financial performance and operations and update in real-time as accounting data comes in.
+The software also offers automation features and touchless vendor invoicing to help free up valuable time for AR teams.

 Integrations include other tools in the Microsoft Dynamics 365 suite, as well as third-party applications including HubSpot and LinkedIn Sales Navigator.